axonivy/build-container/read-the-docs/2/README.md

 Use it as previewer with `docker-compose`:

-The container needs to have to all sphinx ressources (`.rst` files, images, code-snippets, etc.) available.
+The container needs to have access to all sphinx ressources (`.rst` files, images, code-snippets, etc.) available.